ChristianTH-to/Shallow-and-Deep-Natural-Language-Processing/README.md

 Preserved a global view of user topics and distilled each user into a mixture of topics using t-SNE.

-Used final topics to infer users linguistic characteristics and which users are predisposed to certain pathological mental states.
+Used final topics to infer which users are predisposed to certain pathological mental states.

 i. <b>Extraction and Exploration</b>